quixio/quix-streams/docs/publish.md

 ## Create a topic producer

 In order to publish data to a topic you need an instance of `TopicProducer`.
 This instance allow you to publish data and additional context for streams using the provided topic.
-You can create an instance using the client’s `create_topic_producer` method, passing the `TOPIC` as the parameter.
+You can create an instance using the client’s `get_topic_producer` method, passing the `TOPIC` as the parameter.

 === "Python"

     ``` python
-    topic_producer = client.create_topic_producer(TOPIC)
+    topic_producer = client.get_topic_producer(TOPIC)
     ```

 === "C\#"

     ``` cs
-    var topicProducer = client.CreateTopicProducer(TOPIC);
+    var topicProducer = client.GetTopicProducer(TOPIC);
     ```

 ## Create / reopen a stream